structlogging/structlogger/README.md

       .varBoolean(false)
       .log("edu.TestEvent");
 ```
-Beware that you cannot pass String containing white spaces or new lines, such String will generate compilation error
+Beware that you cannot pass String containing white spaces or new lines, such String will generate compilation error.
+This String literal has to be in format FQDN in Java (for example `edu.TestEvent`, `cz.muni.TestEvent`, `TestEvent`, ...)

 this will generate event like this:
 ```json